 This report and analysis presented was funded by a grant from the California Board of Forestry's Monitoring Effectiveness Committee EMC -2018-003 Alternative Meadow Restoration.
 Additional funding over the life of the data collection and analysis has been provided.
 The cost of restoration forestry work, stream work, and instrumentation and research at Rock Creek Meadow has been supported by funding from the Sierra Institute for Community and the Environment, through a Cal Fire California Climate Investments (CCI) Forest Health Grant, South Lassen Watersheds Group Collaborative Landscape Restoration Project (Agreement 8GG18615).
 Funding has been provided by the California State University Agricultural Research Initiative (ARI), as well as the National Institute of Food and Agriculture (NIFA) McIntire Stennis funds.
+Dr. John Jasbinsek collected and produced the ERT images.
 I acknowledge the many graduate and undergraduate students from Cal Poly that have assisted with field work and data analysis.